UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: METHODOLOGY

-The proposed framework adopts the LLaMA architecture~\cite{LLaMA} as the backbone for AR modeling, aiming to estimate the conditional probability density distribution of target speech discrete representations given optional reference speech and degraded speech.
-To incorporate SR, TSE and SS tasks within a single framework, we define three operational modes: SR mode, TSE mode and reverse TSE (rTSE) mode.
-These modes correspond to three distinct learnable task-specific tokens: ${\rm T_{SR}}$, ${\rm T_{TSE}}$, and ${\rm T_{rTSE}}$.
-For the SR mode, the target speech corresponds to the clean signal of the degraded input.
+The proposed framework adopts the LLaMA architecture~\cite{LLaMA} as the backbone for AR modeling, aiming to estimate the conditional probability distribution of target speech discrete representations given optional reference and degraded speech inputs.
+To unify SR, TSE and SS tasks within a single framework, we define three operational modes: SR mode, TSE mode and reverse TSE (rTSE) mode.
+Each mode corresponds to a learnable task-specific token: ${\rm T_{SR}}$, ${\rm T_{TSE}}$, and ${\rm T_{rTSE}}$.
+In SR mode, the target speech corresponds to the clean signal of the degraded input.
 The input sequence of AR LM is formatted as [${\rm T_{SR}}$, ${\rm D}$, ${\rm E}_d$, ${\rm G}$, ${\rm E}_g$, ${\rm S}$, ${\rm E}_s$], where ${\rm D}$ denotes the start of degraded speech features, ${\rm G}$ the start of global features, and ${\rm S}$ the start of semantic features, respectively.
 The output sequence is formulated as ${\bm o}= \left[ {\rm E}_g, {\rm S}, {\rm E}_s, {\rm E} \right]$, with ${\rm E}$ representing the end-of-sequence token.
 The parameters $\theta$ of the adapter and decoder-only LM are optimized by minimizing the negative log-likelihood of the predicted outputs:

 where $L$ indicates the length of output sequence.